Young couple looks at papers and a laptop.

 Debt consolidation also won’t get rid of your debt or monthly payments.
 If you can’t afford your bills because of a medical emergency or lost job, you may want to reach out to your creditors to ask about hardship options.

 Additionally, applying for and opening new credit cards and loans might hurt your credit score because a hard inquiry is placed on your credit report.
 Your score can recover as you make on-time payments and pay down the debt.
 However, if you’re applying for a mortgage or auto loan, you might want to wait and consolidate the debt after you close on the new loan.
-Credit card consolidation may help you better manage your debt and payments, and may even save you money when you transfer your credit card debt to a card with a low or 0% intro APR offer.
+Credit card consolidation may help you better manage your debt and payments and may even save you money when you transfer your credit card debt to a card with a low intro APR offer.
 A personal loan or home equity loan could be alternatives if you can’t get approved for a low APR balance transfer credit card, but these options for debt consolidation loans may have their own drawbacks.
 Ultimately, you’ll want to weigh the pros and cons of any debt consolidation plan, including any fees and the interest rates.

 Was this article helpful?